spinningtopsofdoom/navigating-clojurescript-fire-swamp/clojure_west/externs/01-externs.md

 !SLIDE

+# CLJSJS library is the best option
-## CLJSJS libraries and  externs file remain the best options if available
+## Externs file next best options
+## When neither exist use

+- ClojureScript externs inference
+- `cljs-oops`